Michèle Rubirola

-On 15 December 2020 she announced her resignation from the mayorship for health reasons.
+On 15 December 2020, she announced her resignation from the mayorship for health reasons.
 She was succeeded by First Deputy Mayor Benoît Payan of the Socialist Party, whom she succeeded as First Deputy Mayor on 21 December 2021.
 Rubirola previously held a seat in the Departmental Council of Bouches-du-Rhône from 2015 to 2021, elected in the canton of Marseille-1 alongside Payan.

+Her grandparents came from Catalonia and Naples.
+She is a physician by occupation.